ivary43/ASL-project/README.md

 # ASL-project
-This is a basic project to convert gesture into speech with the help of microprocessor and sensors.We are using flex sensor and accelorometer to sense the bend angle of finger and accelorometer to sense the direction of motion.
-Except this we are also using
+This is a basic project to convert gesture into speech with the help of microprocessor and sensors.
+We are using flex sensors and accelorometer to sense the bend angle of finger and to sense the direction of motion respectively.
+Along with this, we are also using
-APR33a3 audio playback to convert the motion into speech.This is a very basic module we are trying to add a bluetooth module on top of it so that we can play the speech through android phone.
+APR33A3 audio playback and LCD Display to convert the gesture into speech and text.
+This is a very basic module and we are trying to add a bluetooth module on top of it so that we can also play the speech through android phone.